-Section 1.
+- Section 1.
 Health Benefits.
-The City shall use its best efforts to continue to make available to the employees a medical health, dental, and vision, insurance policy, equal to or better than current coverage, for each employee and their dependents.
-The parties recognize that all other City employees are subject to cost containment and cost sharing measures.
-Bargaining unit members shall share in the cost of benefits as follows:

-- 1. Employees in the bargaining unit may elect to retain Kaiser benefits, or to be enrolled in CIS Regence BCBS Copay Plan B with Rx 2 and vision VSP.
-Employees' contribution shall increase by an amount equal to 25% of any additional premium increases. - 2.
-The City will contribute to employees' HRA VEBA accounts as follows: - 3.
-The parties acknowledge that they do not have control over tier structure or the plan year configuration of the insurance provider, but do recognize the potential duty to bargain significant impacts caused by such changes.
-SPOA employees will have a Health Reimbursement Arrangement / Voluntary Employees Beneficiary Association (HRA VEBA) account.
-The City shall fund the HRA VEBA) accounts each year as provided for in this Agreement.
+The City shall use its best efforts to continue to make available to the employees a medical health, dental, and vision insurance policy, equal to or better than current coverage, for each employee and their dependents. - 1.
+The City retains the right to change insurance carriers, and/or plan features, if premium increases in the current plans make such action appropriate or for any other legitimate business reason. - 2.
+The City agrees in the event it determines that such changes are necessary, it will make every effort to continue to offer medical plans with benefits. - 3.
+In the event the City determines a change in carrier or plan features becomes necessary under this provision, it will notify the union of the proposed changes. - 4.
+The parties acknowledge they do not have control over tier structure, or the plan year configuration of the insurance provided but do recognize the potential duty to bargain significant impacts caused by such changes. - 5.
+The parties recognize that all other City employees are subject to cost containment and cost sharing measures - 6.
+The City shall agree to fund the existing HRA VEBA accounts annually. - Section 2.

-Section 2.
 Life and Disability.
-The City shall provide the employee with life and disability insurance equal to or better than the current coverage at no cost to the employee.
+The City shall provide the employee with life and disability insurance equal to or better than the current coverage at no cost to the employee. - Section 3.

-Section 3.
 Liability.
-The City shall provide the employee with liability insurance equal to or better than the current coverage at no cost to the employee, while acting in an official capacity.
+The City shall provide the employee with liability insurance equal to or better than the current coverage at no cost to the employee, while acting in an official capacity. - Section 4.

-Section 4.
 Retirement.
-The City shall provide the present retirement system for all eligible employees at no cost to the employees.
+The City shall provide the present retirement system for all eligible employees at no cost to the employees. - Section 5.

-Section 5.
 Flexible Spending Account.
 At no cost to the City, an employee may elect to participate in flexible spending account on the same basis and for the same purposes as City non-represented employees.